Quality, taste and good price are essential to us.

 Christen and Vincent

 And of course Maurice, #1 fan of Le Caramel

 Grand Opening of Le Caramel’s factory boutique and many other awesome projects to come!

-- Candies It’s the classical way to enjoy caramel: unwrap and let the caramel slowly melt in your mouth to reveal its wonderful taste.
+Candies: It’s the classic way to enjoy caramel: unwrap and let the caramel slowly melt in your mouth to reveal its wonderful taste.

 “Le Caramel has given us the opportunity to stand for causes that we care for.
 We have been working for 3 years now with two amazing organizations:

 - Partnerships With Industry, which allows adults with disabilities to work for San Diegan companies.
 One of their teams works with us and is an essential part of our team.